Malacky District

 the Bratislava Region of western Slovakia.
 It lies north from Bratislava on Záhorská nížina lowland.
-Its current borders have been established in 1996.
+Its current borders were established in 1996.
 The administrative seat is its largest town, Malacky.
 In the Malacky District the industrial park Eurovalley is located, on area of 1500 ha with several thousand employees.
 Second largest town is Stupava, which is located close to Bratislava.